CoachCoe/merchant-app/README.md

-# NFC Payment Terminal
+# Polkadot NFC Payment Terminal

-A multi-chain NFC payment terminal that processes cryptocurrency payments across 7 blockchain networks with real-time transaction monitoring and comprehensive history tracking.
+A Polkadot ecosystem NFC payment terminal that processes cryptocurrency payments across Polkadot and Kusama networks with real-time transaction monitoring and comprehensive history tracking.

 ## 🌐 Supported Networks

-- **Ethereum**
-- **Base**
-- **Arbitrum**
-- **Optimism**
-- **Polygon**
-- **Moonriver (Kusama)**
-- **Shiden (Kusama)**
+- **Polkadot Relay Chain** (DOT)
+- **Kusama Relay Chain** (KSM)
+- **Moonriver** (Kusama Parachain - MOVR)
+- **Shiden** (Kusama Parachain - SDN)

 ### 🎯 **Smart Payment Priority**

 Rather than negotiate a chain / token combo with the merchant, the payment terminal handles it automatically.
-First it figures out a chain the merchant supports that you also have funds on, then sends a transaction with ETH or an ERC-20 token with this priority:
+First it figures out a chain the merchant supports that you also have funds on, then sends a transaction with native tokens using this priority:

 ```
-L2 Stablecoin > L2 Other > L2 ETH > L1 Stablecoin > L1 Other > L1 ETH
+Relay Chain Tokens > Parachain Tokens > Other Tokens
 ```

-**Note:** Kusama parachains (Moonriver, Shiden) are treated as L2 networks for payment priority, supporting their native tokens (MOVR, SDN) and ERC-20 tokens.
+**Note:** The terminal prioritizes Polkadot and Kusama relay chain tokens (DOT, KSM) over parachain tokens (MOVR, SDN) for optimal security and finality.

 ## 🚀 Quick Start